ekhairov4591/assignment02/README.md

 All of it is done with Maven Google Jib plugin.

-First couple of builds failed because I had to make a pull request and merge new `.circleci/config.yml` directory.
+First couple of builds failed because I had to make a pull request and merge new `.circleci/config.yml` directory with my repo.

 # End